Motivic, logarithmic, and topological Milnor fibrations: Abstract

 \section{Abstract}

 We compare the topological Milnor fibration and the motivic Milnor fibre of a regular complex function with only normal crossing singularities by introducing their common extension: the complete Milnor fibration.
-We give two equivalent constructions: the first one extending the classical Kato-Nakayama log-space and the second one, more geometric, based on the real oriented multigraph construction, a version of the real oriented deformation to the normal cone.
-In particular we recover A'Campo's model of the topological Milnor fibration, by quotienting the motivic Milnor fibration with suitable powers of $\Rp$, and show that it determines the classical motivic Milnor fibre.
+We give two equivalent constructions: the first one extending the classical Kato--Nakayama log-space, and the second one, more geometric, based on the real oriented multigraph construction, a version of the real oriented deformation to the normal cone.
+As an application, we recover A'Campo's model of the topological Milnor fibration, by quotienting the motivic Milnor fibration with suitable powers of $\Rp$, and show that it determines the classical motivic Milnor fibre.

-We give precise formulae expressing how the introduced objects change under blowings-up thus showing, in particular, that the motivic Milnor fibre is well-defined as an element in a Grothendieck ring and not merely in its localisation.
+We also give precise formulae expressing how the introduced objects change under blowings-up.
+As an application, we show that the motivic Milnor fibre is well-defined as an element of a suitable Grothendieck ring without requiring that the Lefschetz motive be invertible.